GeoscienceAustralia/eo-tides/docs/setup.md

 model_tides(
         x=lons,
         y=lats,
-        time=example_times.values,
-        directory='tide_models'
+        time=example_times,
+        directory='tide_models/'
 )
 ```

-In the DEA Coastlines code, this function is used in the `raster` module as part of the annual water index composite generation process.

-Depending on where you created the `tide_models` directory, you may need to update the `directory` parameter of the `model_tide_points` function to point to the location of the FES2014 model files.
+Depending on where you created the `tide_models` directory, you may need to update the `directory` parameter of the `model_tides` function to point to the location of the FES2014 model files.